 The Current Shift Dashboard views available in MachineMetrics include:

-- Parts Goal: This shows the machine status, performance, and parts produced each hour compared to the parts goal for the Job on the machine.
+- Parts Goal: This shows the machine status, performance, and parts produced each hour compared to the parts goal for the Operation on the machine.

-- OEE: This shows the machine status, performance, and parts produced each hour compared to the Overall Equipment Effectiveness (OEE) goal for the Job on the machine.
+- OEE: This shows the machine status, performance, and parts produced each hour compared to the Overall Equipment Effectiveness (OEE) goal for the Operation on the machine.

 - Utilization: This shows the status and performance of machines compared to the utilization goal for the machine.